coleifer/peewee/docs/peewee/querying.rst

 Postgresql allows, via the ``RETURNING`` clause, to return data from the rows inserted or modified by a query.

-For example, let's say you have an :py:class:`Update` that deactivates all user accounts whose registration has expired.
+For example, let's say you have an :class:`Update` that deactivates all user accounts whose registration has expired.
 After deactivating them, you want to send each user an email letting them know their account was deactivated.
 Rather than writing two queries, a ``SELECT`` and an ``UPDATE``, you can do